shahidul-brur/Online-judge-solution/README.md

 # Online judge solution
 This repository contains my solutions for problems of different online judges.

 This repository don't have all of the solutions for all the problems I have solved.
 Because for the judges which have feature to see solutions, I usually coded these problem in a same file and had not saved these solutions locally.
+Also, I have lost many of my codes because of hard disk crush.

 Some solutions may not be accepted solutions, since I have uploaded all the codes from my solution folder.